enonic/old-xp-doc/doc/developer/my-first-app/create-cities.rst

 Now let's make use of the new city content type and part component.
 First we need to add the "City list" part to the "Country" page template.

 #.
 Edit the "Country" page template.
 #.
+Click the “Live” button in the top right corner of the page to activate “Live Edit”-mode.
+#.
 Open the context panel by clicking the cog button |cogicon| in the toolbar.
 #.
 Click and drag a `Part` to the page region below the "country" part.
 (This may be a bit tricky because the "country" part is small.)
 #.
 Select the "City list" part from the dropdown in the box.
 You may need to close the context panel to see it.